tilt-dev/tilt.build/docs/tutorial/2-tilt-up.md

 layout: docs
 ---
 ## Tilt Avatars
-[Tilt Avatars][repo-tilt-avatars] is a small sample project created for this guide.
+We made [Tilt Avatars][repo-tilt-avatars] so you can try Tilt without first setting it up with your own project.

-It consists of a Python web API backend to generate avatars and a Javascript SPA (single page app) frontend.
+Tilt Avatars consists of a Python web API backend to generate avatars, and a Javascript SPA (single page app) frontend.
-If you are not a Python or Javascript guru, don't panic!
+It doesn’t matter if you’re not a Python or Javascript guru — you don’t need to deeply understand the project code to learn about the `Tiltfile` and other Tilt concepts.

 ![Randomized Tilt avatar generation](/assets/img/tutorial/tilt-avatars.gif)

-The focus of this project is on introducing the `Tiltfile` and other Tilt concepts: the services are demonstrative to support the guide, but you do not need to understand the code within them to be successful.

 > **We know that no two projects are alike!**
 >
-> While, this project uses `Dockerfile`s with Docker as the build engine and `kubectl`-friendly YAML files,
+> This project uses `Dockerfile`s with Docker as the build engine and `kubectl`-friendly YAML files.
-> these only cover a small subset of Tilt functionality.
+> But that’s only a small subset of Tilt functionality.
 >
 > Even if you're using other technologies (e.g. Helm, CRDs, `podman`), we recommend starting here to learn the Tilt fundamentals.
 >
 > Once you're comfortable with how Tilt works, we've got comprehensive guides on `Tiltfile` authoring that cover these topics and much more!

 ## Run `tilt up` for the First Time
+Tilt brings consistency to your development not only due to ensuring a reproducible dev-environment-as-code, but launching any Tilt project is the same with the `tilt up` command, so you always have a familiar starting point.
+`tilt up` starts the Tilt control loop, which we'll explore in more detail in a moment.

 Navigate to the [`tilt-avatars` directory][tutorial-prerequisites-sample-project] in a terminal and launch Tilt:
 ```bash
 tilt up --port=3366
 ```

-> The `--port` argument (or `TILT_PORT` environment variable) is optional.
->
+> We've specified `--port=3366` here to free up the default port in case you want to launch another Tilt project simultaneously.
-> The default port is `10350`.
+> If not overridden, the default Tilt port is `10350`.
-> You can run multiple instances of Tilt by specifying a different port for each.

 You should see output similar to the following in your terminal:
 ![Running tilt up in a Terminal window shows "Tilt started on http://localhost:3366/" message](/assets/img/tutorial/tilt-up-cli.gif)